The High Priestess — what you already know, underneath the noise

 At its less common edge, reversed Priestess can point to secrets that have gone stale — information being held back longer than the holding back is serving.
 The quiet question in that case is whether the privacy is protecting something or trapping something.

-In relationships, The High Priestess is the card of what you already know about the other person that you have not yet let yourself name.
-In work, it is the quiet read of a situation that the data has not quite caught up with — the sense that this hire is wrong, this deal is right — that is worth at least not overriding.
-In inner life, it is an invitation to make solitude non-negotiable, so that the inner voice has room to speak at something other than a shout.
+In work, she is the quiet read of a situation the data has not yet confirmed — the sense that this hire is wrong or this deal is right, worth at least not overriding.
+The Priestess does not ask you to act on a hunch blindly, only to give the hunch room to be heard.
+Make solitude non-negotiable, and the inner voice will speak at something other than a shout.

 Where this card touches the rest of the map